 - The title is clear, and there are no liens.
 There may be a due-on-sale clause on the seller’s loan; if the seller fails to pay off the loan upon your purchase, the seller’s lender may have the right to seize the car.

 - You and the seller sign a promissory note.
-The promissory note must outline the important terms: the loan amount, the interest rate, the repayment terms, and what happens if you fail to make payments (in which case the seller usually has the right to seize the car).
+The promissory note must outline the important terms: the personal loan amount, the interest rate, the repayment terms, and what happens if you fail to make payments (in which case the seller usually has the right to seize the car).

-Step 3.
-Check the Car Title
+Step 2: Check the Car Title

 You cannot verify that the vehicle belongs to the seller without seeing the title.
 Always ask to examine the title of the car and be alert if:

 - Someone co-owns the car with the seller.
 Two (or more) individuals can co-own a property in several ways.
 Both owners must sign the title if the names are joined with the conjunction “AND;” if the conjunction reads “OR,” either owner can sell the vehicle without the other person’s signature.
-In any case, it’s best to ask for the co-owners written acknowledgment with a signature.
+In any case, it’s best to ask for the co-owner’s written acknowledgment with a signature.
 Walk away if the seller refuses to provide such a document—it may be possible that the co-owner is unaware of the sale.

 - There’s a loan that hasn’t been paid off.
-Until the seller satisfies the car loan, the title is not cleared and therefore cannot be transferred to you.
+Until the seller satisfies the car loan, the title is not cleared and, therefore, cannot be transferred to you.
 Moreover, the seller is generally prohibited from selling the vehicle without the lender’s permission.
 While it is not unusual for the seller to have an outstanding loan note on the car, purchasing a vehicle with a clear title is generally recommended.

 - The title is lost or unavailable.
 The seller should obtain a copy of the title from the local DMV before attempting to sell it to you.